-Now as we examine 1 Thessalonians 5:1-2 “But of the times and the seasons, brethren, ye have no need that I write unto you.
+Now, as we examine 1 Thessalonians 5:1-2 “But of the times and the seasons, brethren, ye have no need that I write unto you.
 For yourselves know perfectly that the day of the Lord so cometh as a thief in the night.”
-It was clear Paul had no need to explain to the early Church that the coming of the Lord will be like a thief in night.
-However, within the Christian community, it was never to be understood that the day will come upon us as a thief because we’re told to prepare for the day and season of the Lord.
+We can see that Paul had no need to explain to the early Church that the coming of the Lord will be like a thief in night.
+However, within the Christian community, it was never to be understood that the day will come upon the Church as a thief because we were told to prepare for the day and season of the Lord.

-Therefore, when we read Psalm one, it is clear the righteous is meditating on the law that he might know in what season the Lord may come and knowing that the Lord has appointed a day for judgment he’s preparing for that season so that it come not upon him as a thief in the night.
+When we read Psalm 1:2 in agreement with Paul’s statement, “But his delight is in the law of the LORD, and in his law doth he meditates day and night.
+It is to be understood the righteous are meditating on the law both day and night so that they might know in what season the Lord may come.
+And knowing that the Lord has appointed a day for judgment the righteous are preparing for that season so that it come not upon him as a thief in the night.
 It was, for this reason, Paul said, “But of the times and the seasons, brethren, ye have no need that I write unto you.”
 Because as believers we are and were made aware.

-Now, let’s look at the rest of Paul’s statement concerning the coming season and day of the Lord.
-Because when it comes to those who are unprepared because they have scorned the law or word of God, Paul wrote when they believe they have finally archived their goal and are at rest in their sins and rebellion, it’s then the day of the Lord will come upon them as a thief in the night.
-And when that day comes, Paul said they shall not escape, however, we who are prepared and aware will have been ready for that day and so survive.
+Now, let us look at the rest of Paul’s statement concerning the coming season and day of the Lord.
+Because when it comes to those who are unprepared, Paul wrote when they believe they have finally archived their goal and are at rest in their sins and rebellion, it is then that the day of the Lord will come upon them as a thief in the night.
+And when that day comes, Paul said they shall not escape, however, we who are prepared and are aware will have been ready for that day and so survived.